 - 2 tablespoons fresh flat-leaf parsley leaves, finely minced

 - 1/4 teaspoon sweet paprika, for sprinkling

 If using dried chickpeas: The day before you plan to make the layered dip, place the dried chickpeas in a large bowl, completely submerge them in 6 cups cold water, and stir in the baking soda, which will help to accelerate the softening process.
 Cover the bowl and let soak overnight at room temperature.

 The following day, drain and rinse the soaked chickpeas in cold water.
-Transfer the chickpeas to a large, heavy-bottomed pot over high heat and cover with 8 cups of cold water.
+Transfer them to a large, heavy-bottomed pot over high heat and cover with 8 cups of cold water.
 Bring the chickpeas to a boil, skimming off any foam that rises to the surface.
 Once the water is boiling, reduce the heat and simmer for 30 to 45 minutes until the chickpeas are completely cooked through and tender.
 Turn off the heat and leave the chickpeas in the hot cooking liquid until ready to use.

 If using canned chickpeas: Drain and rinse the chickpeas in cold water.
 Place the chickpeas in a small saucepan, pour 3 cups of cold water over the chickpeas, and heat pan over medium heat for approximately 5 to 7 minutes, until warm.
 Turn off the heat and leave the chickpeas in the hot water until ready to use.